Strategies & tips

 Advertising materials in marketing – more than just giveaways

-Advertising media in marketing are physical products with a company logo or brand message that are distributed free of charge to customers, prospective customers or business partners.
-Unlike traditional advertising, which is often perceived as annoying, promotional items are welcome, practical everyday companionsthat remain permanently in the field of vision.
+Promotional items in marketing are physical products that feature a company logo or brand message and are distributed free of charge to customers, prospects or business partners.
+Unlike traditional advertising, which is often perceived as annoying, promotional items are welcome, practical everyday companions that remain permanently in the field of vision.

 Examples of advertising material: